hkotek/hkotek.com/_posts/2022-11-06-my-academic-job-market-journey.md

 categories:
   - academia, interviews
 tags:
-  - academia, interviews, jobs, long-list, short-list, linguistics, syntax, semantics
+  - academia, interviews, jobs, long-list, short-list, linguistics
 ---

 As I've been collecting the various [**lists of interview questions**](/academic-interview-questions) from jobs I was long- or short-listed at, I can't help but also add a few words about the process itself.
 There is more to say than could fit in one post, but I find the numbers to be instructive.